(edited)

 We find ourselves continuously inspired by how dashboard interface design inspiration can be found almost anywhere you look.
 Take a look at a recent example of dashboard design from FuseLab Creative.

-Given the evolution of dashboard design, determining what effective dashboard design inspiration looks like in 2019 is an important question?
+Given the evolution of dashboard design, determining what effective dashboard design inspiration looks like in 2019 is an important question.

 To put this importance into perspective, Americans spend up to 10 hours a day connected to a screen.

-Whether a phone, tablet, or some Internet-of-Things (IoT) device, that’s a lot of time.
+Whether a phone, tablet or some Internet-of-Things (IoT) device, that’s a lot of time.
 This is what makes dashboard design so critical in our world.
 And finding the best dashboard design inspiration examples is a critical daily pursuit.
-The good news is, you only have to turn over in bed and pick up your phone.
+The good news is, that you only have to turn over in bed and pick up your phone.

 Effective digital interfaces are the hallmark of any worthwhile product or service.
 Without intuitive design and controls, you immediately lose your audience.